Corruptcouch/dead-letter-office/docs/dead-letter-office-stories.md

 lie is one a client can trivially see through, and it means every client already holds every manifest (Arch §5.3).

 - [ ] The host does not send a manifest to a client that has not earned it.
+The predicate is `holds(peer, parcel) = scanned(peer, parcel) AND occupying(peer, scanDesk)` — **the manifest decays on exit**, on the frame the body leaves, no debounce (arch §5.3.1 carries the ceiling).
-- [ ] The filter is applied at the point of **sending**, not at the point of rendering.
+- [ ] The filter is applied at the point of **sending**, not at the point of rendering, and it is driven by the volume's enter/exit rather than sampled per frame.
-- [ ] Each of Arch §5.3's four rows is expressed as data, so a fifth post is content rather than a code change.
+- [ ] Each of Arch §5.3's four rows is expressed as data, so a fifth post is content rather than a code change. **Only the scan-desk row has a per-peer filtering consequence** — the other three replicate to everybody, and a per-peer visibility path for jam or stamp state is something §5.3 does not ask for.

 #### E3-07 · L3 manifest anti-assertion
 **Depends:** E3-06, E0-09 · **Test:** L3